-Training sessions focused on the learning process and an individual approach to each player (an individual development plan discussed before, during and after each training session)
+Training sessions focused on the learning process and an individual approach to each player (an individual development plan discussed before, during and after each training session).

 Each week, players train with players at the same, weaker or higher skill level

-Recruitment of players perhaps less talented in terms of football but with appropriate characteristics and soft skills for hard work
+Recruitment of players perhaps less talented in terms of football but with appropriate characteristics and soft skills for hard work.

-Focus on the development of individual characteristics such as: self-awareness, self-organization, social and psychological skills, learning and performance management, and the setting of goals,
+Focus on the development of individual characteristics such as: self-awareness, self-organization, social and psychological skills, learning and performance management, and the setting of goals.

-Team play, tactics and learning the skills of playing in a team only at the age of 17 – players responsible and included in the process of preparing for matches, tactics and discussion of tactical elements and tactical situations the day before a match
+Team play, tactics and learning the skills of playing in a team only at the age of seventeen – players responsible and included in the process of preparing for matches, tactics and discussion of tactical elements and tactical situations the day before a match.

 The authors of this scientific article also made reference to what can be improved in such an environment.
 Namely, better communication and support and complementation between the academy and the first team will help young players to better adaptation and recovery from the potential cultural shock of their transition from the academy to senior professional football.
 Currently, this cooperation is quite far from ideal.
 Young players aren’t given opportunities to practically experience training in the first professional team of a given club more often than just occasionally or else not at all.
-Often such first experiences are gained when they are on loan to other clubs with a completely different culture, style of play, training model, etc. So it often happens that they cannot get selected to a team and play professionally.
+Often such first experiences are gained when they are on loan to other clubs with a completely different culture, style of play, training model, etc. So, it often happens that they cannot get selected to a team and play professionally.
 This is related to poor psychological preparation of young players.
 This is all about acquiring and learning the skills to cope with the stress and pressure of moving from an academy to a senior professional team.
 If an academy doesn't offer enough opportunities, we can't blame the young players for not being able to deal with such a transition.
 After all, no one prepared them for it in the right way, consistent with their potential.